NoaMiara/MyAndroidAppRemoteControlJoystick/README.md

 The connection to the server is created when the Activity is created and is closed when the Activity is destroyed.</br>

 ## Installation
-1. Download & install FlightGear v2020.3.6. </br>
+1. Download & install FlightGear version 2020.3.8 </br>
-2. Use Android Studio
+2. Use Android Studio version 4.2.1 and above.  </br>

+## Running the Application
+1. Open the 'FlightGear' application and go to settings -> additional settings and insert the folowing line:
+--telnet=socket,in,10,10.0.0.25,6400,tcp  </br>
+2. Click on "Fly" button in the FlightGear application. </br>
+3. Open Android Studio and Clone the project. </br>
+4. Run the application. </br>
+5. Enter your IP address and the PORT (6400). </br>
+6. Click the "CONNECT" Button. </br>
+7. Now, you can fly! </br>

 ## UML